-You can export these results too and add into the consolidated file where you have stored other keywords you want to target.
+You can export these results too and add them to the consolidated file where you have stored other keywords you want to target.

 #3.
 Find Real Money Making Keywords: High Volume Less Competition

-Is there any sense ranking for low competition keywords with no search volume at all?
+Is there any sense in ranking for low-competition keywords with no search volume at all?

 The average monthly search volume shows how many visits you could receive.
-Ranking in the top of organic results for high volume keyword often drives heavy pull of traffic to your site.
+Ranking at the top of organic results for high volume keywords often drives a heavy pull of traffic to your site.

 At the same time, you need to face fierce competition to rank at that place and keep your position intact.